 Balancing Your Interests

 Not only does Wotakoi: Love is Hard for Otaku show the audience the ways Narumi and Hirotaka are the same, it also shows how they’re different.
-They have their own interests and they let each other explore them.
+They have their own interests, and they let each other explore them.
 Not only is Narumi a manga fangirl, but she also writes her own yaoi series.
 Instead of ignoring her interests because he isn’t in that world, Hirotaka is supportive of what makes her happy.
 So much so, that he helps her finish her panels when she’s running behind on a deadline and even sells them at her convention table so she can meet an author she really admires.
-Similarly, Hirotaka allows Narumi to dress him up in cosplay and even agrees to a photo-shoot.
-Then, there are also multiple-episode centered in a video game where Narumi and their friend group all play with Hirotaka.
-And highlighted by a recently introduced pair, the show explores someone getting into gaming just to spend time and befriend someone.
+Similarly, Hirotaka allows Narumi to dress him up in cosplay and even agrees to a photo shoot.
+Then, there are also multiple episodes centered on a video game where Narumi and their friend group all play with Hirotaka.
+Highlighted by a recently introduced pair, the show explores someone getting into gaming just to spend time and befriend someone.

 In Wotakoi: Love is Hard for Otaku, it isn’t about “I don’t want to do this” when our characters interact with the otaku of each other that they’re not interested in.
-Wotakoi: Love is Hard for Otaku is about how can we make each other happy by mutually exploring fandoms and worlds that the other person inhabits.
-Support is the number one thing in a relationship and even when it comes to the things we love, we don’t always need our other halves to join our fandoms with us, we just want them to understand that the importance in our lives and dip a toe in every now and then.
+Wotakoi: Love is Hard for Otaku is about how we can make each other happy by mutually exploring fandoms and worlds that the other person inhabits.
+Support is the number one thing in a relationship, and even when it comes to the things we love, we don’t always need our other halves to join our fandoms with us.
+We just want them to understand the importance they have in our lives and dip a toe in every now and then.

 Finding Other Otaku Couples